-The Airway/Tracheal Surgery Program at Massachusetts General Hospital provides specialized treatments for both common and rare disorders of the trachea, offering state-of-the-art evaluation, diagnosis and care.
+The Airway/Tracheal Surgery Program at Massachusetts General Hospital provides specialized treatments for both common and rare disorders of the trachea, offering patients state-of-the-art evaluation, diagnosis and care.

 Patients may be referred to us by physicians treating an underlying condition that has created the airway/tracheal issue, such as cancer or an airway obstruction caused by benign disease.
 Patients can contact individual thoracic surgeons to inquire about treatment options.
-We offer surgical options for patients with airway obstructions caused by benign disease or as a side effect of treatment for cancer.
+We offer surgical options for patients with airway obstructions caused by benign disease or cancer.